luckiezhou/DynamicTriad/README.md

 ```
 cd <dynamic_triad_root>
 ```
-Note that all the commands presented in the rest of this documentation assume your current working directory is ``<dynamic_triad_root>``.
+Note that we assume ``<dynamic_triad_root>`` as your working directory in all the commands presented in the rest of this documentation.

 A building script ```build.sh``` is available in the root directory of this project, simplifying the building process to executing a single command
 ```